Ranci777/CometaAtlas-/README.md

-# CometaAtlas-
+# CometaAtlas
                      Systems developed for the NASA SPACE APPS - CHALLENGE "GLOBE Protocol Games" project, as a way to solve the challenge and as a global community project together with NASA, and its department of experts.

 # Environmental Awareness Game - GLOBE Program Integration

 ## Descrição do Projeto